Here you will find a wide variety on Swedish courses and resources, both IRL and online.

 Grankulla medborgarinstitut has courses during the school year.

 svenska.fi is an association by and for people who is or has integrated in Swedish.
-In the autumn of 2020 they are arranging online Swedish language courses, including personal guidances and Swedish events in Helsinki for the participants.
-The levels are A1-A2, B1-B2 and preparation for YKI-exam.
+They are arranging online Swedish language courses, including personal guidances and Swedish events in Helsinki for the participants.
+The levels are A1-A2, A1-A2, B1-B2 and preparation for YKI-exam.